2nd Battalion, 3rd Marines: Operation Enduring Freedom and Operation Iraqi Freedom

 The battalion deployed in support of Operation Enduring Freedom in the Kunar and Laghman provinces in northeastern Afghanistan in 2005–2006.
 During this deployment, the battalion planned and participated in Operation Red Wings and planned and carried out Operation Whalers.
 While Red Wings garnered a large amount of press due to the loss of 19 special operations personnel, Whalers, which was successful in defeating the target cell that inflicted the losses of Red Wings, was little reported at the time.
 2/3 lost four members of the battalion during this deployment.

 2/3 deployed in support of Operation Iraqi Freedom in the Haditha "triad" region of Al Anbar Province in western Iraq in 2006–2007.
 2/3 faced some of the worst fightings in the entire war.
 They were one of the last Marine units to face combat in Al Anbar.
 2/3 suffered 23 KIAs from September 2006 to April 2007 and were given the nickname "The Angels of Anbar."
 In February 2008, the battalion again deployed to Iraq, operating in the vicinity of Fallujah.
 On June 26, 2008, the commanding officer of 2/3, LtCol Max Galeai and two other Marines (Captain Philip J. Dykeman and Cpl.
-Marcus W. Preudhomme) from the battalion were killed when a suicide bomber dressed as an Iraqi policeman detonated an explosive vest at a meeting of tribal sheiks in the town of Karmah.
+Marcus W. Preudhomme) from the battalion were killed when a suicide bomber dressed as an Iraqi policeman detonated explosives concealed in his pants at a meeting of tribal sheiks in the town of Karmah.
 The battalion returned from this deployment in late August/early September 2008.

 2/3 Deployed to Afghanistan in 2009 (14 KIA) as part of the 2nd Marine Expeditionary Brigade.
 They were part of the 17,000 troop increase announced by President Obama in mid-February.

 2/3 returned to Marine Corps Base Hawaii in late 2009, and redeployed to Afghanistan in November 2010 to Helmand province to the Nawa-I-Barakzayi District.
 During this deployment, due to increased security in Nawa, Fox Company was attached to 3rd Battalion 9th Marines in Marjah.

 2/3 returned from Afghanistan in June 2011.
 In April 2012 Fox Company was the first US military unit to begin regular training rotations through northern Australia.
 It is expected that eventually 2500 US Marines will be posted near Darwin, Northern Territory with the 5th Battalion, Royal Australian Regiment, as part of increased security ties between the two nations (See Australia–United States relations).